 - 1 teaspoon vanilla extract

-- 3 to 4 tablespoons chopped walnuts (garnish, optional)
+- 3 to 4 tablespoons chopped walnuts or pecans

 Instructions